Restaurant Refrigeration Maintenance

 Quarterly maintenance summary..
 A running record across service visits that shows inspectors and operators an active preventive maintenance program — useful context if a violation is disputed or an equipment failure is contested.

-Top restaurant commercial refrigeration repair violations in Long Beach
+Top restaurant refrigeration maintenance violations in Long Beach

 Food not held at proper cold temperature — cited in 20% of Long Beach inspections.
 The California Department of Public Health requires 41°F or below for all potentially hazardous foods; anything above that threshold during a Long Beach Health Department inspection is a critical violation.